Activiti/activiti-scripts/README.md

     export PUSH=true

-To resume a release or use a custom version set the RELEASE_VERSION and NEXT_SNAPSHOT_VERSION
+To resume a release set the RELEASE_VERSION.
+The release job that invokes this is in bamboo.

+To test cloud versions in the txt file are consistent:

+   export CHECK_VERSIONS=true
+   PROJECTS=activiti-cloud ./remove-all.sh
+   PROJECTS=activiti-cloud ./build-all.sh

 To test a release, building images locally: